pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-beep.md

 root
 ```

-Can now get root flag.
+I can now get the user and root flags as above now.